-Required Components of Annual Financial Report Figure 1 Management's Discussion and Analysis Financial Statements Summary Detail
+Required Components of Annual Financial Report

+Management's Discussion and Analysis Government-wide Financial Statements Fund Financial Statements Notes to the Financial Statements Summary Detail

 Basic Financial Statements

 The first three documents (Exhibits A, B, and C) are the basic financial statements.
 They provide both short and long-term information concerning the Authority's financial status.
 The next section is the notes that provide a narrative and data explanation regarding selected financial statement presentations.
 The next five documents (Schedules 1-5) are supplemental information that focus on individual funds: one enterprise fund and four project funds.